 For those of you that have read my blog, you know that I am all about experiential learning and using the senses to maximize learning.
 So the 5e lesson plan goes hand in hand with a lot of the lesson planning material that you will find on Complete Literature.

 So what is the 5e lesson plan and how can you use it to improve the quality of life in your classroom?
-In this article, I am going to break down the 5 e's of lesson planning (engage, explore, explain, elaborate, and evaluate).
-Then I will show how they relate to one another through the process of lesson planning.
-Finally, I will show you how to use these methods to improve the quality of life of your classroom.
+In this article, we will break down the 5 e’s of lesson planning (engage, explore, explain, elaborate, and evaluate).
+Then we’ll see how they relate to one another through the process of lesson planning.
+Finally, you will be able to use these methods to improve the quality of life of your classroom.

 While the 5e lesson plan model was originally formulated to cover science lesson plans, I found that it easily translates to every other subject as well.